 |Linear Motion||Shapeoko 4|

 |Material Capability||Shapeoko 4|

 Overall comparison X-Carve vs Shapeoko 4

-Looking at everything it is quite clear that Carbide 3D has been constantly improving their machine by looking at the pain points of their customers.
+Looking at everything it is quite clear that Carbide 3D has been constantly improving its machine by looking at the pain points of its customers.

 Overall Winner: Shapeoko 4